Newaygo County Environmental Forum hosted by Citizen’s Watch Coalition August 17th

 Near North Now with diligent journalistic fervor contacted MDOT about the sign last weekend and word was passed along to the appropriate sources about the apparent gaffe.

-Come Monday the signs indeed changed indicating caution because of the work being done ahead.
+Come Monday the 8th, the signs indeed changed indicating caution because of the work being done ahead.

 Except there was no work being done.

-We recontacted the most helpful John Richard with the MDOT communications department and he was able to root out that the project will indeed begin next Monday July 15.
+We recontacted the most helpful John Richard of the MDOT communications department and he was able to root out that the project will indeed begin Monday July 15.

 At least we’re pretty sure it will.